Law Offices of Martin Seidler logo

 Law Offices of Martin Seidler is a bankruptcy law firm based in San Antonio, Texas, operating under attorney Martin Seidler.
 The firm provides legal representation for individuals and businesses navigating bankruptcy and debt relief options.
 According to the website, Mr. Seidler previously served as a Chapter 7 Bankruptcy Trustee, bringing insider knowledge of the bankruptcy system to his practice.

-The firm offers comprehensive bankruptcy services across all major chapters (7, 11, 12, and 13), along with specialized services including foreclosure defense, credit card defense, home equity lien avoidance, and bankruptcy exemption planning.
+The firm offers comprehensive bankruptcy services across all major chapters (7, 11, 12, and 13), along with listed services including foreclosure defense, credit card defense, home equity lien avoidance, and bankruptcy exemption planning.
 They also handle security clearance issues related to bankruptcy filings and provide representation in bankruptcy contempt actions.
 The firm serves clients throughout Texas with a physical office at One Elm Place, Suite 504 in San Antonio and offers services in Spanish (Se Habla Español).

 The firm distinguishes itself through Mr. Seidler's background as a former Chapter 7 Trustee, which provides practical insight into bankruptcy administration.
 The website emphasizes personalized attention and detailed client education throughout the bankruptcy process.
 The firm claims to have represented diverse clientele including state representatives, doctors, lawyers, police officers, military personnel, business owners, farmers, and ranchers, suggesting experience across varied financial situations.